MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/configure-xbox-live-in-unity.md

 > Before using your Visual Studio build to test your game with real data, follow [this checklist](test-visual-studio-build.md) to help ensure your title will be able to access the Xbox Live service.

 > [!IMPORTANT]
-> As of May 2018 it is now required that you make an update to the package.appxmanifest.xml file in order to test your UWP title properly in Visual Studio.
+> Starting May 2018, to test your UWP title properly in Visual Studio, you must update the `package.appxmanifest.xml` file.
 To do this:
 >
-> 1. Search the Solution Explorer for the package.appxmanifest.xml file
+> 1. Search the Solution Explorer for the `package.appxmanifest.xml` file.
-> 2. Right click the file and choose View Code.
+> 2. Right-click the file and then click **View Code**.
-    If the View Code option is not available or the package.appxmanifest file does not have an extension.
-You will need to open the file as an xml and continue with the remaining steps.
+    If the **View Code** option is not available, or the `package.appxmanifest` file does not have an extension, you will need to open the file as an XML file and then continue with the remaining steps.
-> 3. Under the `<Properties></Properties>` section, add the following line: `<uap:SupportedUsers>multiple</uap:SupportedUsers>`.
+> 3. In the `<Properties>` section, add the following line: `<uap:SupportedUsers>multiple</uap:SupportedUsers>`.
 > 4. Deploy the game to your Xbox by starting a remote debugging build from Visual Studio.
 To set up your title on an Xbox, see [Set up your UWP on Xbox development environment](https://docs.microsoft.com/windows/uwp/xbox-apps/development-environment-setup).
 >
-> The piece of configuration changed may look like it is enabling multi-player but it is still necessary to run your game in single player scenarios.
+> The piece of configuration that is changed may look like it is enabling multi-player, but it is still necessary to run your game in single-player scenarios.

 ## Try out the examples

-You're all set to start using Xbox Live in your Unity project!
+You can now start using Xbox Live in your Unity project.
 Try opening scenes in the **Xbox Live/Examples** folder to see the plugin in action, and for examples of how to use the functionality yourself.

-Running the examples in the editor will give you fake data, but if you build the project in Visual Studio and [associate your Xbox Live account with the sandbox](authorize-xbox-live-accounts.md), you can sign in with your gamertag.
+Running the examples in the editor will give you fake data - to sign in with your gamertag, build the project in Visual Studio and [associate your Xbox Live account with the sandbox](authorize-xbox-live-accounts.md).

-Try the **SignInAndProfile** scene for signing into your Microsoft Account, the **Leaderboard** scene for creating a leaderboard, and the **UpdateStat** scene for displaying and updating stats.
+* Try the **SignInAndProfile** scene for signing into your Microsoft Account.
+* Try the **Leaderboard** scene for creating a leaderboard.
+* Try the **UpdateStat** scene for displaying and updating stats.

 ## See also